yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

     ![](media/sql31.png)

-1. The SQL MI connection appears below the <inject key="SQLVM Name" enableCopy="false"/> connection.
+1. The SQL MI connection appears below the sql2022-<inject key="Suffix" enableCopy="false"/> connection.
 Expand Databases the SQL MI connection and select the <inject key="Database Name" /> database.

    ![In the SSMS Object Explorer, the SQL MI connection is expanded, and the WideWorldImporters database is highlighted and selected.](https://raw.githubusercontent.com/CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/fix/Hands-on%20lab/media/dm23.png "SSMS Object Explorer")